Statsforvalteren/staf-designkomponenter/README.md

 2. Add the token to your environment:

 - This project contains a `.npmrc` file that reads the token from your environment.
-You do not need to create this file manually, but you must set the variable.
+You must set the variable OS-level variable in order to be able to publish.

    **macOS/Linux** using Zsh or Bash (add to `~/.zshrc` or `~/.bashrc`):
 ```bash